 The Company runs a broad array of education programs including level-specific and workplace-specific training designed to enhance employee awareness of the importance of compliance.
-These programs include group discussions on causes of violations of the Employees' Code of Conduct and actions taken in response to the violations.
+These programs include group discussions on causes of violations of the Standards for Employee Behavior and actions taken in response to the violations.
 They educate every single trainee in consciously deciding on the right action in a given situation.

 Raising awareness through repeated training is important to thoroughly implement compliance.
 To deepen the understanding of the details of the Standards for Employee Behavior, we have issued Case Examples for Enlightenment (Case Book), which introduces cases of violation of the Standards and points to remember for compliance, to raise employees awareness of compliance.
 At all our domestic plants, all employees participate in reading through the Case Book during daily meetings, such as morning assembly, to learn points to be noted in daily activities.

 In case of learning of any suspected compliance violation in the Group, employees are generally required to report it, to consult, and to take action using the chain of command between the superior and the subordinate.
 We have, however, established a compliance consultation service for quickly solving any problem that cannot be reported through the usual channels.